ente-io/ente/auth/migration-guides/authy.md

 This will generate a text file called `authy_codes.txt`, which contains your Authy codes in ente's plaintext export format.
 You can now import this to ente Authenticator!

-# Method 2: Use the GitHub guide
+# Method 2: Use gboudreau's GitHub guide
+**Who should use this?** Power users who have spare time on their hands and prefer a more "known and established" solution to exporting Authy codes.<br><br>

-A user on GitHub has written a guide to export our data from Authy (morpheus on Discord found this and showed it to us), so we are going to be using that for the migration.
+A user on GitHub (gboudreau) wrote a guide to export codes from Authy (morpheus on Discord found this and showed it to us), so we are going to be using that for the migration.

-**Who should use this?** Power users who have spare time on their hands and prefer a more "known and established" solution to exporting Authy codes.

-## Exporting from Authy
 To export your data, please follow [this guide](https://gist.github.com/gboudreau/94bb0c11a6209c82418d01a59d958c93).
-This will create a new JSON file with all your Authy TOTP data in it. **Do not share this file with anyone!**

 This will create a JSON file called `authy-to-bitwarden-export.json`, which contains your Authy codes in Bitwarden's export format.
 You can now import this to ente Authenticator!